Henry Ford’s First Car

 Ed "Spider" Huff, seen in this photograph taken about 1896, collaborated with Henry Ford on his early automotive efforts.
 Huff worked with Ford at the Edison Illuminating Company in Detroit.

-This shed sat behind a house at 58 Bagley Avenue in Detroit, where Henry and Clara Ford lived for 2 1/2 years.
+This shed sat behind a house at 58 Bagley Avenue in Detroit, Michigan, where Henry and Clara Ford lived for 3-1/2 years.
 Henry and friends built the Quadricycle, Ford's first automobile, in the shed in 1896.
 Many years later, Ford had the building reconstructed in Greenfield Village.
-Photographs of the original building and site helped to ensure the replica's accuracy.
+Photographs of the original building and site helped ensure the replica's accuracy.

 Clara Ford saved this 1896 receipt.
 The purchase included 10 feet of bicycle chain -- possibly the chain Henry used in the drivetrain of his Quadricycle.